Office of the Conflict of Interest and Ethics Commissioner

 The Conflict of Interest and Ethics Commissioner of Canada is an entity of the Parliament of Canada.
 The commissioner is an independent officer of Parliament, who administers the Conflict of Interest Act and the Conflict of Interest Code for Members of the House of Commons and is supported in this role by the Office of the Conflict of Interest and Ethics Commissioner.
 The position came into effect on July 9, 2007, with the coming into force of the Conflict of Interest Act.
 This act, in turn, was enacted as part of the Federal Accountability Act.

-The current commissioner is Mario Dion, having served in the role since January 9, 2018, for a seven-year term.
-The previous commissioner was Mary Dawson.
-She was appointed under the Parliament of Canada Act on July 9, 2007, for a seven-year term, reappointed in July 2014 for a two-year term, and appointed in July 2016 on an interim basis until January 8, 2018.
+The current commissioner is Konrad von Finckenstein having served since August 30, 2023.
+The previous commissioner was Martine Richard having served for several weeks in the spring 2023, before resigning.
+Mary Dawson (2007-2018) and Mario Dion (2018-2023) both previously held the role.